hongtaoh/hongtaoh.github.io/content/en/blog/2021-09-22-early-stage-phd.md

 >focus on the action, and ignoring the result, moves you closer to the result. -- quoted from [the video](https://www.youtube.com/watch?v=_ZVGXmafWqY) linked in the article.

-#22 My project stinks...should Ii quit and find something else?
+#22 My project stinks...should I quit and find something else?

 - If it's your own project, try sticking with it for at least 3 months.
 - If it's others' project, try switching if you've done enough to earn authorship from the first author after you quite